Malacky/game-of-assessment/README.md

 Not implemented.

 ## Extension 8
 Implemented.
+Use the arrow keys to move around.

 ## Extension 9
 Implemented.
+Use the scroll wheel to zoom in/out.

 # Usage
 The first argument provided to the main function is the rules file, the second is the map file.
-The green cells are alive, the red are dead.
+The green squares represent cells that are alive.
 You can fast-forward and rewind using the controls found at the bottom.
-Clicking the fast-forward or rewind buttons will slow down the current operation, so you might have to click them several times.
+Clicking the fast-forward or rewind buttons will slow down/ speed up the current operation, so you might have to click them several times.
+Place the executable in the bin folder.
 If SFML is having trouble locating the assets bitmap.jpg, you can change the file path using the variable assetsFilePath in main.cpp

 # Original